aws-samples/eks-blueprints-add-ons/README.md

-# SSP EKS Add-ons
+# EKS Blueprints Add-ons

-Welcome to the SSP EKS Add-ons repository.
+Welcome to the EKS Blueprints Add-ons repository.

 This repository contains GitOps configuration which follows the ArgoCD App of Apps pattern.
 It demonstrates how EKS customers can leverage ArgoCD to easily bootstrap an EKS cluster with a wide variety of Kubernetes add-ons.

 ## Usage

-### With the EKS SSP Framework
+### With the EKS Blueprints Framework

-This repository can be used in concert with the [Amazon EKS SSP framework](https://github.com/aws-samples/aws-eks-accelerator-for-terraform).
+This repository can be used in concert with the [Amazon EKS Blueprints framework](https://github.com/aws-ia/terraform-aws-eks-blueprints).
 Please see the [ArgoCD add-on documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#app-of-apps) for details on how to easily bootstrap an EKS cluster with the add-on configuration contained in this repository.

 ### With an Existing Cluster